igorlima/unapologetic-thoughts/pages/quick-notes.md

   - A stupidly simple fix for procrastination
     - Little trick:
       1. If something takes less than 2 minutes, just do it.
-      2. If it’s longer, just start for 2 minutes.
+      2. If it's longer, just start for 2 minutes.
-    - That’s it.
+    - That's it.
 No commitment beyond that.
       - The __2-Minute Rule__
         - To overcome procrastination, start tasks with just a two-minute commitment.
 This small step can lead to continued action as the task becomes less daunting.
 - Mon, Feb 03, 2025 - 2025a02m03d